uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 - Number of TB and files in ARCHive: "Group_Overview" in Frequency spreadsheet
 - Most common format types: "Format_Types" in Frequency spreadsheet
 - Most common format standardized names: "Format_Names" in Frequency spreadsheet
-- Formats at high risk: TBD [currently only in the Department reports]
+- Formats at high risk: Department reports

 ### Background and Method